 A process server just dropped papers at my door.
 Call our lawyers right away.
-You have been served with a complaint and you have 20 days to respond to the clerk of court or risk judgment.
+You have been served with "court papers" and you have to respond within 20 days or have a money judgment entered against you.

-A judgment was just entered against me.
-This isn't good.
-Now that the debt collector has a judgment they will make your life difficult and force you to disclose all of your financial and personal information.
+A money judgment was entered against me.
+Not good.
+Once the debt collector has a money judgment then the real harassment begins.
+Debt collectors use money judgments to find your money and property.
+They make life difficult and will make you turn over your financial and personal information.
 If you don't then you might be held in contempt of court.
+Let us help you avoid this.

 Can my federal benefits be garnished?